Its-Alex/grub-netboot/README.md

 * vmlinuz

-Without live image your second virtual machine will not boot
+Without live image your second virtual machine will not boot you can create these files from this [repo](https://github.com/Its-Alex/bionic-squashfs)

 ## How to

-PXE server contain a dhcp/tftp/http server it is provisionned by [`install-pxe-server.sh`](/install-pxe-server.sh)
+PXE server contain a `dhcp/tftp/http` server it is provisionned by [install-pxe-server.sh](/install-pxe-server.sh)

 ```
 $ vagrant up pxe_server